Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 - shell scripting
 - emailing strangers
 - juggling job submission scripts
-- answering support request at 2am
+- answering support requests at 2am
 - sticking notes to computer monitors
 - remembering which directory yesterday's data is in